Skip to main content

 Getting started with Clipped

-Clipped is a lightweight clipboard manager for macOS.
-It lives in your menu bar and remembers everything you copy so you can find and paste it later.
+Clipped is a lightweight, native clipboard manager for macOS.
+It lives in your menu bar and keeps a searchable history of everything you copy — text, rich text, links, images, and code — so you never lose something you copied earlier.

 Installation

-2. Open the .dmg file and drag Clipped to your Applications folder.
+Manual download: Grab the latest Clipped.zip from GitHub Releases, unzip, and drag Clipped to your Applications folder.

 First launch